duanxz0127/dvmm/README.md

 Make sure the point cloud files and configuration correspond to your dataset and experiment settings.

 ## Citation
-This work is published in IEEE Robotics and Automation Letters, and please cite related papers:
+This work is published in IEEE Robotics and Automation Letters.
+If you use our code or method in your work, please consider citing the following:
   ```
     @article{duanDVMMDualViewCombination2025,
         title = {DVMM: A Dual-View Combination Descriptor for Multi-Modal LiDARs Online Place Recognition},